UdaikaranSingh/recordLinkage/reports/final_report.md

 \textbf{Abstract}

 Record linkage is the process of relating entities within different datasets.
 The primary use for record linkage is entity resolution, which allows for efficient joining between multiple heterogenous relations that do not have a clear discriminatory key and removes duplicates from a single relation.
 We look to represent this problem as an binary edge prediction problem on heterogenous graphs assuming that the dataset contains distinct pairs.
 Our approach involves converting datasets into graph embeddings, applying node2vec and training traditional machine learning models in order to find appropriate matches between datasets.
 This approach should enable sophisticated relationships between entities to be preserved.
 Our results demonstrate that our model lags behind a naive baseline model, in that our model only surpasses the baseline model for a single dataset.
-However, we also found that our model tends to beats the naive model as our datasets scale up with our modeling achieving an accuracy of 79% compared to the 59% for the baseline.
+However, we also found that our model tends to beat the naive model as our datasets scale up with our model achieving an accuracy of 79% compared to the 59% for the baseline.

 \end{center}